 You definitely do NOT need to book anything.
 We have left the ship on several occasions just to explore.
 We have also stayed on board.
 This is actually a great option if you would rather stay on board and enjoy a quiet ship for the afternoon!

 Keep in mind that if you don’t have an “official” Disney Cruise Line Port Adventure, you will need to be more careful about getting back to the ship on time.
-We did leave a couple behind once (on a different cruise line) who rented a car for the day and didn’t make it back to the ship on time.
 Fortunately, Disney is really good about announcing times and keeping everyone informed of their options.

 Do I have to book with Disney?
 Or can I book something on my own?

-If any of this worries you, definitely stick to booking your Port Adventures through Disney.
+If any of this worries you, stick to booking your Port Adventures through Disney.

-Another thing to consider is that I like knowing that all of my Port Adventures are “Disney approved.”
-In other words, Disney works with the touring companies making sure that they follow specific guidelines.
-(This is likely the reason why Disney Cruise Line doesn’t offer quite as many excursions as the other cruise lines.)
+Another thing to consider is that it’s nice knowing that your Port Adventures is “Disney approved.”
+In other words, Disney works with touring companies to make sure that they follow specific safety guidelines.
+This is likely the reason why Disney Cruise Line doesn’t offer quite as many excursions as the other cruise lines.

 How do I know which Port Adventure is the best for me and my family?

-While the Disney Cruise Line website doesn’t offer much (or anything at this time) in terms of reviews, I was able to find reviews by searching elsewhere online.
+While the Disney Cruise Line website doesn’t offer much (or anything at this time) in terms of reviews, it’s fairly easy to find reviews by searching elsewhere online.
 Most of these excursions are conducted by third parties that have an agreement with Disney.
 Many also have agreements with other cruise lines making it fairly easy to find reviews of the touring guides themselves.